o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-college-london/index.md

 ---

-## Careers after Human-Computer Interaction (HCI) MSc - University College London [🔗](https://www.ucl.ac.uk/pals/study/masters/msc-human-computer-interaction)
+## Careers after Human-Computer Interaction (HCI) MSc - University College London [read more](https://www.ucl.ac.uk/pals/study/masters/msc-human-computer-interaction)
 Our graduates are employed by technology multinationals, start-ups, government agencies, consultancies and in academia.
 They take up roles such as User Experience (UX) Researchers, Interaction Designers, Usability Specialists and Information Architects.
 Many progress to senior roles within a few years of graduation.
 This degree is highly regarded by our colleagues in industry.
 Along with developing HCI research skills, the programme allows students to demonstrate skills in presenting, writing and collaboration that are valued by employers.
 We have a large network of alumni working in London and across the world.
 Many of them are involved with our industry speaker series and careers events, and they regularly send opportunities to our jobs mailing list for recent graduates.

 ---